 - Check all cables and connections. - Connect a standard telephone to the phone line and make sure the line is working. - Make sure someone else isn't using the same phone line. - Try another telephone line, preferably one normally used for a fax machine or modem. - If you're in a foreign country, the dial tone may not be recognized by the modem.
-In Control Panel, open Modems (Windows 98) or Phone and Modem Options (Windows 2000 or XP).
+In Control Panel, open Phone and Modem Options.
 Try disabling the option that waits for a dial tone.